rayms/rayms.github.io/_posts/2015-02-28-test-markdown.md

 This is interesting because some of the most common words allude to specific issues related to elections, like political parties, candidates and campaigning; polling and the release of results; and voting and election day.

-We can also facet by the organization type and see which words were the most common for each.
+We can also facet by the organization type and see which words were the most common for each organization.

 ![osce_eu_facet_words.jpeg]({{site.baseurl}}/img/osce_eu_facet_words.jpeg)

 We can see slight differences in the most common words, but not much.
 Words like "parliamentary," "complaints," and "legal" are among the most common for the OSCE reports, whereas the EU reports contain "presidential," "stations," and (voter) "registration."

-# **Which human rights treaties do election observers reference?**
+## **Which human rights treaties do election observers reference?**
 Election observers  use international law as a standard to measure the quality of elections.
 This means assessing different elements of an election against the international treaties and obligations that a country has ratified.
-The most relevant international treaty is called the International Covenant on Civil and Political Rights (ICCPR).
+The most relevant international treaty for elections is called the International Covenant on Civil and Political Rights (ICCPR).
 Can we look at the election observer reports to see which treaties they reference the most?

 ![eu_osce_ref_conventions.jpeg]({{site.baseurl}}/img/eu_osce_ref_conventions.jpeg)

 Unsurprisingly, the ICCPR is the most referenced treaty.
 Next is the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Universal Declaration of Human Rights (UDHR), and the Convention on the Rights of the Child (CRC).
+I have to admit that the last one surprised me.

-# **How often do election observers use the word "fraud"?**
+## **How often do election observers use the word "fraud"?**
 Election observers are generally cautious about leveling allegations of electoral fraud, so how often do they use the term in their reports?

 ![fraud_mentions.jpeg]({{site.baseurl}}/img/fraud_mentions.jpeg)

 There are relatively few references to fraud in almost two decades worth of reports.
-But there were two years where mentions of fraud were higher than normal, in 2009 and 2014.
+But there were two years where mentions of fraud were quite high, in 2009 and 2014.
 What elections might have contributed to this?

 ~~~
 # A tibble: 117 x 3